 Each trip is led by two experienced student leaders who lead between 8-10 new students on a week of service projects or out-in-the-back-country of Vermont and upstate New York adventures.
 This August, we will welcome more than 250 TREKKIES from the Class of 2018 - and we hope you will be one of them.

 TREK will take place the last week in August before classes begin, Saturday August 16th-Thursday, August 21st.

 Due to overwhelming demand, we suggest you get your application in early.
+You can learn more about the registration process on our TREK registration page.
 We hope that no one will have to miss out!

 Who is TREK For?

 The TREK program is for any new first-year student or transfer student who wants to become a part of a community upon arrival to UVM as a new student.
 Through TREK we celebrate and promote a safe and healthy community for people of all races, ethnicities, religions, national origins, genders, sexual orientations, disabilities, and ages.
 During TREK week, TREKKIES and TREK leaders live, work, and play together as a community, bound together by interests in Service, Leadership and Outdoor Adventures.